Covid-19 becoming less lethal: Italian doctor

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The new coronavirus is losing its potency and has become much less lethal, a senior Italian doctor said.
+The new coronavirus is losing its potency and has become much less lethal, a senior Italian doctor says.

 "In reality, the virus clinically no longer exists in Italy," said Alberto Zangrillo, the head of the San Raffaele Hospital in Milan in the northern region of Lombardy, which has borne the brunt of Italy's coronavirus contagion.